20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 ### Illustrative redshift

 The key here is that we're going to discard physicality when it comes to the colour, and just show a measure of redshift.
 We can still calculate $z+1$ as per normal, and then transform our radiant flux directly - we only need the wavelength for working out the final colour, which we'll use $z+1$ for directly.
-Our intensity data is defined as the $Y$ component of the $XYZ$ colour space which represents power, see [here](https://en.wikipedia.org/wiki/SRGB#From_sRGB_to_CIE_XYZ).
+Our intensity data is defined as the $Y$ component of the $XYZ$ colour space which represents energy, see [here](https://en.wikipedia.org/wiki/SRGB#From_sRGB_to_CIE_XYZ).
 Put more directly: we convert to linear sRGB, and then calculate Y as:

 $$Y = 0.2126 r + 0.7152 g + 0.0722 b$$